-This section will take you through the difference between efficacy and relative effectiveness with respect to the compartor (table 1 below) and reasons why they may be different.
-It will then outline possible planning questions which may help you to anticipate potential effectiveness issues that may arise when undergoing health technology assessment (HTA).
-The page will conclude with links to a number of methods that can be used to further explore potential effectiveness issues for a medicine related to the comparator.
+This page takes you through the differences between efficacy and relative effectiveness with respect to the comparator (table 1 below) and reasons why they may be different.
+It then outlines possible planning questions which may help you to anticipate potential effectiveness issues that may arise when undergoing health technology assessment (HTA).
+The page concludes with links to a number of methods that can be used to further explore potential effectiveness issues for a medicine related to the comparator.

 Table 1.
 Difference between efficacy and relative effectiveness with a focus on the comparator

 The change in a key clinical measure compared to placeboa in a cohort of well-defined patients under a standardised care protocol.

 The change in a variety of endpoints of interest to patients and providers compared to the usual care providedb in the population of patients identified as eligible for treatment by clinicians under the normal care provided by the healthcare system, subject to free and variable clinician and patient behaviour.

 |a There are good reasons for choice of comparator in an RCT (following rules set by regulatory agencies): ethical considerations, lack of global standards, lack of licensed medicine.

 b There is a likely to be range of opinion of what constitutes the ‘standard of care’ or the ‘usual care’ comparator for a population according to different decision makers.